trantrungtin/appium-proxy/README.md

 String serverUrl = "http://localhost:9000";
 ```
 #### Setup to run parallel
 Sometimes, you need to run a parallel execution.
-First, you need to decleare a capability to identify the session which is belong to.
+First, you need to declared a capability to identify the session which is belong to.
 For example, I use 'identifyDebug' here.
-Decleared the first one:
+Declared the first one:
 ```java
 String serverUrl = "https://tinonsoftware:123456789@ondemand.saucelabs.com:443/wd/hub";
 DesiredCapabilities capabilities = new DesiredCapabilities();